bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Despite everything, MS symptoms quite stable, big boon!
 - We are stronger than ever. 💞
 - Esme calling Mark 'Weak'.
 Perfect.
+- Kitchen rampage - decluttered the kitchen (this was awesome).

 ## Not So Good